The Next Corner: Plot

-Elsie Maury (Dorothy Mackaill) and her wealthy American husband Robert (Conway Tearle) spend their honeymoon in Paris, where she becomes acquainted with the smarmy Don Arturo (Ricardo Cortez), who plots to seduce her.
+Elsie Maury and her wealthy American husband Robert spend their honeymoon in Paris, where she becomes acquainted with the smarmy Don Arturo, who plots to seduce her.
 When her husband rushes off to Argentina on a business trip, she and her mother remain in Paris to await his return.
 Elsie accept an invitation to attend a house party that is to held at Don Arturo's home.
-She is accompanied only by Juan Serafin (Lon Chaney), one of Arturo's aides, and when she arrives, she is surprised to find they are the only guests.
+She is accompanied only by Juan Serafin, one of Arturo's aides, and when she arrives, she is surprised to find they are the only guests.
 Don Arturo attempts to seduce her, but before she succumbs to his charms, she is compelled to write a letter addressed to her husband in which she confesses that she and Arturo are now lovers.

 Before the letter can be mailed however, Don Arturo manages to open the envelope and substitute two sheets of blank paper in place of the letter, and then reseal it again.
 Soon after, a stranger arrives at the house and shoots Don Arturo dead for having seduced his peasant daughter on an earlier occasion.
 Elsie, thinking the letter was mailed, returns to Paris and tells her mother to help her intercept the missive.
 Juan Serafin, thinking his master's death was Elsie's fault, takes it upon himself to maliciously deliver the letter to Robert in person.

 Elsie feels she has no choice but to come clean now, and confesses the whole affair to her husband.
 But when he opens the envelope, all he finds are the two blank sheets of paper that Don Arturo had substituted.
 He forgives Elsie nonetheless and embraces her.
 Later Juan Serafin is found shot to death, clutching one of Elsie's handkerchiefs in his hand.